-Lots of investors spread their money out in accounts at multiple financial service companies.
-But bringing all your investments to one institution can make life simpler and more convenient.
+One investing approach is to spread your money out in accounts at multiple financial service companies, but bringing all your investments to one institution can help make life simpler and more convenient.

-Here are 4 things that may help simplify your financial life if you decide to consolidate your financial accounts into one place.
+Here are 4 ways your financial life could be simplified if you decide to consolidate your financial accounts.

 1. Complete view of investments

 If you have investments in several locations, it can be difficult to stay on top of your overall portfolio.
 It’s also complicated to make your investments work together.
 You could be duplicating exposure to certain investment types.

 When you consolidate, it’s much easier to take charge of your strategy and help keep your intended asset allocation on track.
 Moreover, rebalancing can be a much simpler task with an integrated view.
 It can be easier to form a clear picture of your performance and investment mix when it’s all in one place.

 For instance, moving money from a 401(k) held at a former job to your new employer's 401(k) plan or, after retirement, rolling it over to an IRA, are typical consolidation opportunities.
 A rollover IRA can offer more investment options, the simplicity of managing a single portfolio, and access to different services.

 Of course, you always want to carefully consider any potential benefits of remaining in the 401(k) plan before deciding to roll it over.
 You will want to think about the investment choices, fees and expenses, and tax considerations, along with the plan’s withdrawal rules and any protection it might offer against creditors.
 For example, investors with company stock in their 401(k) or other workplace retirement plan might lose the option to elect net unrealized appreciation (NUA) if they roll these assets into an IRA.